 - van Goyen, Jan.
 Pelkus Gate near Utrecht.
 Oil on panel, 1646

 - Velazquez, Diego.
 Juan de Pareja.
 Oil on canvas, 1650.
-With most Velazquez paintings in Spain, don't miss one of the few Velazquez paintings in the U.S.
+Don't miss one of the few Velazquez paintings in the U.S. Explore an overview of one of the most famous painters in all Western of art history.

 Diego Velazquez.
 Juan Pareja, 1648.
 Oil on canvas, 32" by 27 1/2".
 Metropolitan Museum of Art, New York.
 Purchase, Fletcher Fund, Rogers Fund, and Bequest of Miss Adelaide Milton deGroot.

 - Vermeer, Jan.
 Young Woman with a Water Pitcher.
 Oil on canvas, ca. 1662.
-Explore other Vermeer paintings, including one of the most beloved Vermeer paintings, Allegory of Painting.
+Explore one of the most famous Vermeer paintings, Girl with a Pearl Earring.
+Learn about Vermeer's Allegory of Painting, and Saint Praxedis, a painting newly attributed to Vermeer in 2014.

 - Watteau, Jean-Antoine.
 Mezzetin.
 Oil on canvas, circa 1718.